 History of Integration

-In 2014, the Board at PCHC decided to postpone the hiring of a new Executive Director to allow time to reflect on the future direction of the organization, to define what they need in the Executive Director role, and what was needed to continue to position Parkdale as a leader in the health care system.
+In 2014, the PCHC board postponed hiring a new Executive Director to allow time to reflect on the organization’s future direction, define what the role required, and continue positioning Parkdale as a leader in the healthcare system.

 In 2015, the PCHC Board chose to embark on a process to develop a Sustainability Plan that asked the organization, as well as clients, community partners and funders, the following questions: